 In a contemporary period where most people don’t use actual cash

 anymore, kids can’t really see how much things actually cost.
-They might start to think that the cards we use on a day-to-day basis is an unlimited source of money, rather than money out of our bank accounts that we earned.
+They might start to think that the cards we use on a day-to-day basis are an unlimited source of money, rather than money out of our bank accounts that we earned.

 I feel that showing them real life scenarios might help them understand the importance of money and what it truly means in the world.
 Below I have listed some real-life scenarios that your children will understand and relate to.

 A mall or grocery store is probably the number one way to explain the importance of spending money.
-Generally at malls/grocery stores, we have multiple brands and multiple prices against other brands.
+Generally, at malls/grocery stores, we have multiple brands and multiple prices against other brands.
 Some are expensive, some are slightly cheaper and some are much cheaper.
-Here we can show kids how much each costs and show them the price difference.
+Here we can show kids how much each cost and show them the price difference.
 You can show them why they are cheaper, why you should always watch for sales and how expensive it actually is to purchase foods, clothes, etc. They will start to gain an understanding of why you only purchase so much food at one time, why they can only pick out two shirts that day, etc.

 At The ATM